John Wilde (artist): Teaching

-Wilde taught drawing at the University of Wisconsin–Madison from 1948 until his retirement in 1982 as the Alfred Sessler Distinguished Professor of Art, a title he had been awarded in 1968.
+From 1948 to 1982, Wilde taught drawing at the University of Wisconsin–Madison.
+There, he was awarded the title of Alfred Sessler Distinguished Professor of Art in 1968.
 He was one of a number of artists who began to teach at the University after WWII, including printmakers Alfred Sessler (1909–1963) and Warrington Colescott (1921–2018), painter Gibson Byrd (1923–2002), and glass artist Harvey Littleton (1922–2013).
 (Note: Sessler taught at the University of Wisconsin–Madison from 1945 until his death in 1963, Colescott from 1949 until his retirement in 1986, and Littleton from 1952 until his retirement in 1976.)

-Wilde's teaching methods included exercises like life drawing and critical writing, which appeared traditional to some of his fellow academics.
+Wilde's teaching methods included life drawing and critical writing.

 Some of his notable students included book illustrator Nancy Ekholm Burkert (born 1933), multimedia artist Bruce Nauman (born 1941), and painter and film director Wynn Chamberlain (1927–2014).

-In October 1989, seven years into his retirement, Wilde headed a group exhibit at Garver Gallery, Madison, with 17 of his former students.
-He designed the exhibition poster based on a silver point print depicting each participant as an apple-head appearing in the horizon.
-Both the poster and show provided helped cement Wilde's educational legacy.
+In October 1989, Wilde headed a group exhibit at Garver Gallery, Madison, with 17 of his former students.
+He designed the exhibition poster based on a silverpoint print depicting each participant as an apple-head appearing in the horizon.